 • If there is still a cash flow shortfall, any extensible and repayable debts are drawn upon, including an assumed overdraft facility based upon a combination of the current net worth and gross income.

 • If all of the above steps fail to raise sufficient cash then the plan is deemed to be insolvent.
-However the program still continues projecting until the death of the last member but with zero discretionary spending.
+However, the program still continues projecting until the death of the last member but with zero discretionary spending.
 Any cash shortfall is filled by borrowing at a punitive interest rate (5% higher than the unsecured rate specified in the assumptions).
-In real life of course, any owned properties would be sold to pay off existing loans.
+In real life of course, any remaining assets might be sold to pay off existing loans.
 The punitive interest rate assumed by the program is designed to reflect the fact that being forced to sell up is highly disruptive to lifestyle, and to 'discourage' insolvency.
 In some cases a scenario may end up with negative net worth (ruin); unsurprisingly the program treats this as the most undesirable outcome of all.

 A: The system calculates the required spending for the year ahead, and uses any income streams to pay for it.
-If there's not enough income to pay for all spending, this is shown as an unallocated cash deficit, which is made up at the start of the following year by drawing down on invested assets or, if necessary, by borrowing.
+If there's not enough income to pay for all spending, this is shown as extra drawdown, which is made up at the start of the following year by drawing down on disposable assets, supplemented by borrowing if needed and if possible.

 A: You're asking about what's often referred to as the glide path to retirement.
 It's true that according to received wisdom, the glide path should complete before retirement.
 When EvolveMyRetirement® optimises your strategy, it doesn't start with any opinion on whether investment risk should be decreased, increased or left constant.
 Nor does it assume any particular timescale for such a rebalancing, including whether it should start or finish before, at or after retirement.
 It arrives at an optimised strategy based solely on the best outcomes after thousands of Monte Carlo simulations.